Blog

 Critter Corner: Wild Turkeys

-Wild Turkeys: American Icon There’s probably no critter more closely associated with Thanksgiving in the American mind than the humble Turkey (Meleagris gallopavo), a large bird native to North America.
+Wild Turkeys in Louisiana: An American Icon Spotted in Many Backyards There’s probably no critter more closely associated with Thanksgiving in the American mind than the humble Turkey (Meleagris gallopavo), a large bird native to North America.
 An estimated 88% of Americans eat Turkey for Thanksgiving (I grew up in a ham family myself).
-In 2023, Americans ate approximately 5 billion pounds
+In

 Critter Corner: Wild Turkeys Read More »